bjornbytes/lovr.org/docs/3D_Models.md

 end
 ```

 The rotation parameters for `model:draw` were left out for simplicity.
+The model and texture were
+put in a folder called `assets`.

 That's all there is to it!
 Next we'll (finally!) talk about our first VR topic:
 <a data-doc="Controllers">Controllers</a>.